Zabrane/qlnd/doc/channelBalancing.md

 ### Pre-Loop In: Channel balance

-In the channel image below, almost all the channel capacity is on the remote end and the local balance is very low.
-With such low outbound capacity, there is a limited ability to send.
-In this situation, a Loop In can shift some of the remote balance to the local end.
+To perform a Loop In, we take the example channel below where local capacity is very low.

 ![](img/ChannelBeforeLoop.png)